beet-software/dorm/docs/docs/troubleshooting/surprising-behaviors.md

 See [Handle input and live reads](../quickstart/forms-and-live-reads.md) and the selected engine page before relying on later events.

+## Advanced filters can be rejected before execution

+The portable filter set is available across engines, but comparison, set, logical, negation, and collection filters are optional query capabilities.
+A generated repository preserves the concrete query type, so a filter whose generic bound is not implemented by that query produces an analyzer error.

+This is different from a backend rejecting a valid query at runtime.
+For example, Firestore may accept a logical expression only when its index and query rules allow it, while Firebase Realtime Database does not advertise general `allOf`, `anyOf`, or `not` composition.
+The HTTP engine exposes only the filter operations implemented by its current mapping surface.

+The engine does not download a larger result set to imitate an unsupported filter in Dart.
+Use a supported condition, change the persisted value used by the query, or make a separate local filtering step explicit in application code when its data volume and semantics are known.

+Remember that `Filter.text` is a prefix filter.
+It is not a substring search, regular expression, or full-text search. `Filter.contains` applies to a persisted collection and is not a text operator.

 ## Creation of composite identities is restricted by type

 Generated entities expose different creation types according to their primary